NeonMan/libcdio/README.md

 The libcdio package contains a library for CD-ROM and CD image access.
 Applications wishing to be oblivious of the OS- and device-dependent properties of a CD-ROM or of the specific details of various CD-image formats may benefit from using this library.

 A library for working with ISO-9660 filesystems, libiso9660, is included.
+Another library works with the Universal Disk Format (UDF), an open, vendor-neutral file system designed for data portability across multiple operating systems, primarily used for optical media (DVDs, Blu-ray) and modern flash storage.

-A generic interface for issuing MMC (multimedia commands) is also part of the libcdio library.
+A third library provided is a generic interface for issuing MMC (multimedia commands).

 The CD-DA error/jitter correction library from [cdparanoia](http://www.xiph.org/paranoia) is included as a separate